mjordan/islandora_solution_pack_xml/README.md

 # Islandora XML Solution Pack

 Simple Islandora Solution Pack that allows for ingesting and viewing content structured within XML files.
 This solution pack is a successor to the overly complex [Islandora Feeds](https://github.com/mjordan/islandora_feeds) module.
-The origins of that module, and therefore of the one described in this README, can be found in this [Islandora Google group thread](https://groups.google.com/forum/#!searchin/islandora/jordan$20database/islandora/vqJZH7bxBDc/SzSygjj1RQsJ).
+The original motivation for that module, and therefore of the one described in this README, can be found in this [Islandora Google group thread](https://groups.google.com/forum/#!searchin/islandora/jordan$20database/islandora/vqJZH7bxBDc/SzSygjj1RQsJ).

 ## Introduction

-This module provides basic support for ingesting and viewing XML OBJ files in Islandora.
+This module provides mechanisms for ingesting and viewing XML OBJ files in Islandora.
 The solution pack is "simple" because:

 * It does not offer any way of editing the XML files.
 If users need to modify an XML file, they must replace the object's OBJ datastream using the standard tools provided within an object's Datastreams tab.
 * It does not generate any derivatives.